 Completely re-designed brand, layout structure and functionality for SITO's company website.READ MORE

-SITO's company website serves as a site where users can get a quick summary of their work, what they're about, and many other generic information that most company websites provide.
-However, with its short one page scroll layout, the site is limited to how much information it could provide within the future if the company were to expand.
+SITO's company website serves as a site where users can get a quick summary of their work, what they're about, and other generic information that most company websites provide.
+However, with its short one page scroll layout, the site was not designed for scale, limiting how much information it could provide within future expansions.
 And, with current plans to do exactly that, the website needed a complete design overhaul.

 Keeping in mind that there was a substantial amount of new content/information requested for the re-design, the one page layout that was currently in place would not be beneficial.
 This led me to completely scratch that structure and put in a more traditional multiple page website layout.
 And because I would be starting from scratch, I needed to envision the new base structure, which meant I needed research and analyze how other company website structures operated.
 After countless examples, I focused my results into the three following websites: